jakubboucek/docker-lamp-devstack/README.md

 to Your project's root (you needn't clone/download whole repo, just copy the one file).

-Call `docker-compose up`.
+Call `docker compose up`.
 After docker containers runs, your project will be served at http://localhost:8080/.

 Served is the only directory `/www` from your project, but PHP scripts has access to whole project's root.
 That's mean, your application is no public accessible from the web, only `/www` directory.